 Tara Conant is a professional photographer as well as a photo educator.
 She earned a Master of Fine Arts in Photography from Bard College.
 She has taught photography at Westfield State University, Holyoke Community College as well as other colleges during in her career.

-Her photographic work has been shown in solo & group exhibitions throughout the United States for a number of years.
-Some themes and subject matter she explores in her photographic work range from street photography, documentation of the representation & treatment of women in society to environmental issues.
+Her photographic work has been shown in solo and group exhibitions throughout the United States for a number of years.
+Some themes and subject matter she explores in her photographic work range from street photography, documentation of the representation and treatment of women in society to environmental issues.

 She has earned recognition for her work including a Massachusetts Cultural Council Artist Grant for her documentary series of photographs entitled Sites and she was selected as one of the 2000 Women in Photography by Women in Photography International.
 Additionally, she works as a freelance photographer.

 Wendy Cressey received her BA in Graphic Design from Westfield State University.
 She has continued her education by taking endless graduate classes in photography and printmaking at RISD, Massachusetts College of Art, Montserrat College of Art, and at Island Center Skopelos, Greece.
 She has received numerous awards for her work and has traveled extensively throughout Europe and the USA gathering subject matter for her art which includes landscapes, architecture and her favorite musicians.
 She has printed and collaborated with famous printmakers in their studios.
 Most of her work is in private collections.
 Aside from her art-making she is also a business entrepreneur and establishing a gallery has been a life long dream since she managed Wenniger Graphics on Newbury Street in Boston.